Maxim Dadashev: Death

 On July 19, 2019, Dadashev fought Subriel Matías as part of a Top Rank event aired by ESPN at the MGM National Harbor in Oxon Hill, Maryland.
 The fight was an IBF light-welterweight title elimination bout with the winner receiving a shot at the title.
 Dadashev lost via stoppage after his trainer, Buddy McGirt, asked the referee to stop the contest at the end of the eleventh round.
 Dadashev, losing significantly on the official scorecards, protested but McGirt overruled him believing that he could not take any more punishment; McGirt later said he had considered doing so two rounds earlier as he felt his fighter was fading and taking too many hits.

 Dadashev needed help to get out of the ring and was unable to make it to his dressing room before he collapsed and vomited in the corridor.
 He was rushed to the University of Maryland Prince George's Hospital Center, where he was diagnosed with a subdural hematoma and underwent emergency surgery to stop the bleeding.
 He was then placed in an induced coma to try to allow the swelling in his brain to subside.
 However, Dadashev's condition worsened and on July 23 he died in the hospital.
 He is survived by his wife, Elizaveta, and a son.

 Aftermath

 The Boxing Federation of Russia launched an investigation into the tragedy, and pledged to support Dadashev's family financially.
-The Maryland State Athletic Commission will also conduct an investigation.
+The Maryland State Athletic Commission announced it would also conduct an investigation.
+An investigator called McGirt and asked what he saw that officials didn't that made him stop the fight.
+McGirt hung up.

 Dadashev's body was sent to his hometown of Saint Petersburg, Russia, for funeral services and burial.
-Promoter Bob Arum will pay for the funeral expenses, and a GoFundMe page was setup to raise funds for Dadashev's wife and son.
-The farewell ceremony took place in Petergof on August 4.
+Bob Arum, who promoted the boxing match for his Top Rank, Inc., paid funeral expenses since medical expenses are the responsibility of the promoter under the Professional Boxing Safety Act of 1996, and a GoFundMe page was set up to raise funds for Dadashev's wife and son.
+His funeral took place in Petergof on August 4.